HrushiBhatt/HrushiBhatt/README.md

   A low-level decoder built in C that processes encoded messages using linked lists and pattern matching logic.

 - **Portfolio Website**
-  A clean, responsive personal website made with Next.js and Tailwind CSS.

 ---